andrey-helldar/beautiful-phone/README.md

 ## Attention

-To use this package in Laravel 5.4.* versions, use the [v5.4](https://github.com/andrey-helldar/beautiful-phone/tree/v5.4) branch and `1.0` version of this package.
+To use this package in Laravel 5.4 and 5.5 versions, use the [v1.0](https://github.com/andrey-helldar/beautiful-phone/tree/v1.x) version of this package.

 ## Installation